 This report presents Market Reform's proposed methodology for the conduct of the review and presents the rationale for the approach.
-The proposed methodology will be the has been subject of anto industry consultation, which will inform the and this final methodology used has been updated to reflect submissions from participant submissions.
+The methodology has been subject to industry consultation and this final methodology has been updated to reflect submissions from participant submissions.
 The methodology proposed in this report is that used by Market Reform for the 2018 Review though the scenarios and data are revised.